nihgwu/react-runner/packages/react-live-runner/README.md

 and I don't want to change my code to be compliant with restrictions, so I created this project, use [Sucrase](https://github.com/alangpierce/sucrase) instead of [Bublé](https://github.com/bublejs/buble) to transpile the code.

-If you are using `react-live` in your project and want a smooth transition, `react-live-runner` is there for you which provide the identical way to play with:
+If you are using `react-live` in your project and want a smooth transition, `react-live-runner` is there for you which provide the identical way to play with, and `react-live-runner` re-exports `react-runner` so you can use everything in `react-runner` by importing `react-live-runner`

 ```jsx
 import {